To use DuckLake, you must first either connect to an existing DuckLake, or create a new DuckLake.

 ATTACH 'ducklake:my_secret';

--- use a DuckDB database "duckdb_database.ducklake" as the catalog database, the data path defaults to duckdb_database.ducklake.files
+as the catalog database with the data path defaulting to duckdb_database.ducklake.files

 ATTACH 'ducklake:duckdb_database.ducklake';

--- use a DuckDB database "duckdb_database.ducklake" as the catalog database, the data path is explicitly specified as the "my_files" directory
+as the catalog database with the data path explicitly specified as the my_files

 ATTACH 'ducklake:duckdb_database.ducklake' (DATA_PATH 'my_files/');

--- use a Postgres database as the catalog database, and S3 as the data path
+Use a PostgreSQL database as the catalog database and an S3 path as the data path:

 ATTACH 'ducklake:postgres:dbname=postgres' (DATA_PATH 's3://my-bucket/my-data/');